NRajTheGeek/QuorumSampleApp/README.md

 ```

-now to deploy these using truffle framework first do a compile from the project root directory
+Now to deploy these using truffle framework first do a compile from the project root directory
 ```
 truffle compile
 ```
-now you can deply the smart contract from project root directory
+And now you can deploy the smart contracts from project root directory

 ```
 truffle compile --network nodeA